xy-liao/o-nakala-core/src/o_nakala_core/auth/README.md

 ---

-**Production Ready**: This authentication system is designed for institutional use with enterprise-grade security features and comprehensive audit capabilities.
+**Note**: This authentication system is designed for institutional use with standard security features and audit logging.